JohnScience/my_com_projs/README.md

 Luckily, thanks to my hard work, I had a track record of delivering a wide variety of high quality software quickly, so I was very competitive on the freelance market.
 I started landing conracts very soon, and the very first client (Kirill) became my regular.

-It happened on September September 24 and started with a simple proof-of-concept of a launcher for the game of Rust written in Rust programming language with Tauri cross-platform application framework.
+It happened on September 24 and started with a simple proof-of-concept of a launcher for the game of Rust written in Rust programming language with Tauri cross-platform application framework.
 My client had a team of frontend developers. so he needed me only to write the code for the Core process of Tauri.
 More precisely, he wanted to launch Rust by calling into a DLL.
 And I implemented and tested the functionality in 1.5h (https://github.com/JohnScience/tauri-dll-example).

 ---